This post may contain affiliate links.

 With beaches that stretch for miles, lush rainforests, serene temples and water as clear as a pool of blue light, it’s no wonder people like to vacation in Thailand.

-One of the easiest countries in Southeast Asia to travel to, Thailand also has some of the top hotels, luxury camps and beach resorts in Asia.
+One of the easiest countries in Southeast Asia to travel to, Thailand also has some of the most luxe hotels, luxury camps and beach resorts in Asia.

-You can use this travel guide to plan your whole trip, or pick and choose the luxury hotel reviews you’re interested in.
+You can use this hotel guide to plan your whole trip, or pick and choose the luxury hotel reviews you’re interested in.

 Where Are the Best Hotels in Thailand?

-From frenetic Bangkok, with its rich fabric of culture, to remote jungle hills and sun soaked islands, Thailand has a lot of options both in destinations and luxury accommodation.
+Everywhere.
+From frenetic Bangkok, with its rich fabric of culture, to remote jungle hills and sun soaked islands, Thailand has a huge range of luxury accommodation.

 It’s not an impersonal list.
 These are hotels and resorts I’ve stayed at, have personally checked out or that have been on my wish list for years.

-As a luxury travel expert who lived in Asia for several years, Thailand was my go-to holiday destination so I’ve had a chance to check out Thailand’s luxury hotels and best beach resorts in depth.
+As a luxury travel expert who lived in Asia for several years, Thailand was my go-to holiday destination so I’ve had a chance to check out Thailand’s best hotels and beach resorts in depth, and I recently spent six weeks there revisiting favourites and checking out new resorts.

-This review guide will look at a mix of the top places to stay, from historic 5-star hotels in Bangkok to super stylish beach resorts, romantic honeymoon getaways and upscale ‘glamping’ (luxury tent camps) where the focus is on nature and adventure.
+This review guide looks at a mix of top places to stay, from 5-stars in Bangkok to stylish beach resorts, honeymoon getaways and upscale ‘glamping’ (luxury tent camps) where the focus is on nature and adventure.

 A solid itinerary includes a stop in Bangkok, a trip up north to Chiang Mai and down south to the islands, either to Phuket or Koh Samui.